 - Animated Adaptation: The earlier films were mainly based on the New 52.
 War is an adaptation of the Justice League arc "Origins"; Throne of Atlantis and Justice League Dark served as inspiration for the eponymous movies; and Batman Vs. Robin is loosely based on Night of the Owls.

-- Broad Strokes: Flashpoint Paradox was always considered to be the prologue to this line of films despite having little in common with animation, story and voice actors, but the timing of the release plus the Cosmic Retcon that was hinted at made it feel natural.
+- Flashpoint Paradox was always considered to be the prologue to this line of films despite having little in common with animation, story and voice actors, but the timing of the release plus the Cosmic Retcon that was hinted at made it feel natural.
 It wasn't until Suicide Squad: Hell to Pay that made this official (four years later) with a returning character, and a subplot discussing Flash having created the Flashpoint universe in later movies.

 - Darker and Edgier: The DCAMU is what happens when the DCAU isn't held back by censors and the creators take full advantage of that.
-Three of the franchise's movies (Dark, Hell to Pay, and Apokolips War) are "R"-rated and are far more violent and gory than any previous DC animation.
+Four of the franchise's movies (Dark, Hell to Pay, City of Demons and Apokolips War) are "R"-rated and are far more violent and gory than any previous DC animation.
 In fact, this series took and managed to ensure it'd keep the crown as this from Batman: The Dark Knight Returns (which itself took the crown from Batman: Under the Red Hood).

 - Grand Finale: Apokolips War is the final film in the franchise.
 It reunites almost every character from across all films in a final battle against Darkseid's forces.